lmilleri/trustee-operator/README.md

   // tdxConfigSpec is the struct that hosts the TDX specific configuration
   // +optional
   TdxConfigSpec TdxConfigSpec `json:"tdxConfigSpec,omitempty"`

+  // ibmSEConfigSpec is the struct that hosts the IBMSE specific configuration
+  // +optional
+  IbmSEConfigSpec IbmSEConfigSpec `json:"ibmSEConfigSpec,omitempty"`
+}

+// IbmSEConfigSpec defines the desired state for IBMSE configuration type IbmSEConfigSpec struct {
+  // configPvcName is the name of the PeristentVolumeClaim where certificates/keys are mounted
+  // +optional
+  ConfigPvcName string `json:"configPvcName,omitempty"`
 }

 // TdxConfigSpec defines the desired state for TDX configuration